 Those three examples have a common bond: they somehow involve words on paper or some other physical media.
 But the prevalence of computers, smartphones, and pretty much every other recent technological advance has expanded the definition of literacy.

 Nowadays, educators must also be cognizant of promoting digital literacy, putting the proper utilization of digital tools and technology right on par with reading and writing.

 Three Vital Reasons to Promote Digital Literacy

 Here's the catch.
-Digital literacy already has a proverbial foot in the door in relation to students interests and attention.
+Digital literacy already has a proverbial foot in the door in relation to students' interests and attention.
 For a vast majority of digital natives, the idea of books and paper is old and boring.
 They have these awesome tablets, laptops, apps, etc. that put old-school media to shame.
-Educators can use students' predisposition to digital media as a driver of engagement.
+Why not use students' predisposition to digital media as a driver of engagement?

 Here are three reasons why tapping into the high level of technology interest to develop digital literacy is a modern-day education necessity: